 Ribbiting and Priveting

-Elsewhere on the fringes of the site, privet hedges were been tamed – with due permission.
-Wisely seeking the shaded solace of two large cherry trees, Steve, John and Chris tidied up the overgrowth privet hedge stumps which had rebelled once again.
-Removing the stumps helpd to prevent further root damage to the stonework at the edge of the pumping engine shaft buildings.
+Elsewhere on the fringes of the site, as the privet hedges were tamed, Steve, John and Chris wisely sought the shaded solace of two large cherry trees in the rampant garden of Pump House Cottage.
+Removing those stumps helps to prevent further root damage to the stonework at the small retaining wall by the side of the garden and pumping shaft buildings.

 Amongst the undergrowth the Friends were not the only ones seeking a cool spot – a couple of ribbiting friends also appeared and were carefully steered to safety.
 It’s always a marvel to see frogs and toads on the edges of the site, seemingly somewhat removed from the nearest major body of water down by the canal 10 feet below.